 Sumo is an all-day affair, but most spectators skip the morning matches and arrive in the mid-afternoon, when the higher-ranked rikishi (wrestlers) begin their matches.

 If you arrive in the morning you’ll find a relatively empty venue, but you’ll be able to see some of the lower-ranked wrestlers going up against one another.

-Unless you would like to spend the whole day at sumo, we recommend arriving in the early to mid-afternoon.
-This is when the atmosphere begins to electrify, as the venue fills up and the most skilled wrestlers begin their matches.
+Unless you would like to spend the whole day at sumo, we recommend arriving in the mid afternoon.
+This is when the atmosphere begins to electrify, as the venue fills up and the best wrestlers begin their matches.

-The climax takes place when the two highest-ranked wrestlers face off in the concluding match (right around 6:00 pm).
-If you’re attending sumo make sure to be there for this part of the day, but it’s best to experience at least 1-2 hours of matches beforehand to get the complete sumo experience.
+The climax takes place when the two highest-ranked wrestlers face off in the concluding match right around 6:00 pm (5:30 pm on the basho’s final day).
+If you’re attending sumo make sure to be there for this part of the day, but it’s best to experience at least 1-2 hours of matches beforehand to get a more complete sumo experience.

 Beer, Sake & Snacks

 It’s almost a tradition to have a few drinks while watching sumo, though certainly not a requirement.
 You can also preorder special bento boxes to enjoy at the event.